atroxaper/p6-LogP6/README.md

 ### Defaults configuration file

-You can configure default values in configuration file through the following json fields of root object:
+You can configure default values in configuration file through the following json fields of a root object:

 - `"default-pattern": <string>` - for default pattern for writers with `std` type;